OpenMPCC/documentation/src/Tutorials/HelloWorld.md

 Next the branching based on secret values (```sint```) works a bit different.
 Here we cannot execute code based on the value of the secret.
-First of all we might not know the exact values, and furthermore executing code based on the exact value will reveal something about the value, thus remove its secrecy.
+First of all, we might not know the exact values, and furthermore executing code based on the exact value will reveal something about the value, thus remove its secrecy.
 What we can do however is use the value as a MUX i.e. as a bit selecting the output.
 The syntax looks as follows
 ```